gioodm/gioodm.github.io/content/project/hemoglobin/index.md

    2. **Heme-Monomer Interactions**:
       - Residues within each chain interacting with heme and oxygen atoms were identified, showing symmetry between different subunits.
-      - Histidines (His58, His87) play a crucial role in stabilizing the heme group.
+      - Histidines (His58, His87) play a crucial role in stabilising the heme group.

    3. **Monomer-Monomer Interactions**:
       - Significant non-covalent interactions were found between monomers, especially between α and β subunits (chains A-B and C-D).